 My research interests are in public economics, labor economics, and psychology and economics.

 Revise and resubmit, Journal of Public Economics

 When third-party reporting is infeasible or too costly, tax liability is assessed based on self- reported information.
 To limit potential cheating, tax authorities require that self-reported accounts follow a set of “self-reporting” rules, that range from basic requirements to provide unsubstantiated details of claimed expenses to more stringent rules that require receipts to be included with tax returns.
 Using a quasi-experimental design, I show that even the most simple self-reporting requirements are effective at reducing evasion.
-I use a reform that simplified the reporting rules for tax deductions of noncash charitable contributions in the U.S. to show that weaker reporting requirements led to a large increase in the reported donations but that nearly 50% of these donations were untruthful.
+Exploring a reform that simplified the reporting rules for tax deductions of noncash charitable contributions in the U.S., I show that weaker reporting requirements led to a large increase in reported donations but that nearly 50% of those donations were untruthful.
 At the same time, individuals experienced a substantial reduction in their reporting costs, an average of more than $55 per person.
 These results suggest that information reporting should be imposed only on individuals with reported donations above a pre-specified threshold.
 Model calibrations in the case of noncash charitable donation deductions show that an optimally chosen threshold could reduce the welfare loss due to compliance and evasion by 70%.

 Presented at the NBER SI Public Finance, Winner of the 2016 IIPF Peggy and Richard Musgrave Prize